chiragsakhuja/lc3tools/docs/CLI.md

 is set to 9.

 ## Unit Tests
-Unit test executables accept one or more assembly (`*.asm`) or binary (`*.bin`) files as arguments, assembles them, and then runs the unit test, which is effectively one or more executions of the simulator.
+A unit test executables accepts one or more assembly (`*.asm`) or binary (`*.bin`) files as arguments, assembles them, and then runs the unit test, which is effectively one or more executions of the simulator.

 ```
 usage: bin/unittest [OPTIONS] FILE [FILE...]